-The project provides in its C.2.1 sub component, the implementation of soil conservation activities.
+The project provides in its sub component 2.1, the implementation of soil conservation activities.
 Agroforestry and composting actions will be promoted through an incentive mechanism.
 These actions are likely to limit the silting of the sites, delay or change the dynamics of water erosion and improve soil quality.
 This will be beneficial for production.